-We have audited the accompanying financial statements of the governmental activities and the fund information of Boise River Flood Control District No. 10 (the District), as of and for the year ended September 30, 2012, which collectively comprise the District's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of the District's management.
-Our responsibility is to express opinions on these financial statements based on our audit.
+We have audited the accompanying financial statements of the governmental activities and the fund information of Boise River Flood Control District No. 10, (the District) as of and for the year ended September 30, 2013, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.